-- what Gladue factors may have played a part in you getting in trouble with the law (such as challenges and resistance to colonization, racism, foster care, abuse, poverty, Indian residential schools);
+- what Gladue factors might have played a part in you getting in trouble with the law (such as challenges and resistance to colonization, racism, foster care, abuse, poverty, Indian residential schools)

-- where you can get help for the challenges that brought you to court; and
+- where you can get help for the challenges that brought you to court

-The judge may order the following information to guide their decision making:
+The judge might order the following information to guide their decision:

 If the judge decides to send you to jail, they must still consider your Gladue rights to decide:

-- how long your probation will be once you're released from jail, and
+- how long your probation will be once you're released from jail